Oil prices climb on uncertainty ahead of OPEC meeting

 Phillip Futures, another brokerage, said in a note that it expected "an approximate 300,000–600,000 barrels per day (bpd) hike by Saudi Arabia and Russia collectively."

-ANZ bank also said it expected OPEC to slightly increase output to make up for some unplanned supply disruptions from places such as Venezuela, Angola and Iran.

-"Even with this increase, we see the market remaining in deficit in H2 2018, which should see prices remain well supported," ANZ said.
+Jefferies said these increases "would essentially offset Venezuelan declines and falling Iranian exports," but the bank warned that global "spare capacity could fall globally to around 2 percent of demand – its lowest level since at least 1984."

+That would leave markets prone to supply shortages and price spikes in case of large, unforeseen disruptions.

-The other big uncertainty in markets is potential Chinese tariffs on U.S. crude imports that Beijing may impose in an escalating trade dispute between the United States on one side and China, the European Union and India on the other.
+The other big uncertainty is potential Chinese tariffs on U.S. crude imports that Beijing may impose in an escalating trade dispute between the United States on one side and China, the European Union and India on the other.

+Asian shares hit a six-month low on Friday as tariffs and the U.S.-China trade battle start taking their economic toll.

 Should the 25 percent duty on U.S. crude imports be implemented by Beijing, American oil would become uncompetitive in China, forcing it to seek buyers elsewhere.